-The penicillins share a common chemical nucleus (6-aminopenicillanic acid) that contains a -lactam ring essential to their biologic activity.
+The penicillins share a common chemical nucleus (6-aminopenicillanic acid) that contains a beta-lactam ring essential to their biologic activity.

 Antimicrobial Action & Resistance